Khaled-AlAsadi/Memory-Game/README.md

 * As a First Time Visitor, I want to easily understand the main purpose of the app, so I can learn more about this app.
 * As a first-time visitor, I want to explore the features and interface of Memory-Master to understand how the game works.
-* As a newcomer, I want to be able to start playing the game quickly without feeling overwhelmed by complex instructions.
+* As a first-time visito, I want to be able to start playing the game quickly without feeling overwhelmed by complex instructions.

 ### Returning VisitorGoals: